Author of Creative Non-fiction and Writer of Fiction

 into messy, meaningful stories.

-Another Way is intended to be helpful to the many people who have left their religions in the last decade, but also dives deeper into my life and relationships--especially the one with myself.
+The memoir's sequel idea, titled Another Way, is intended to be helpful to the many people who have left their religions in the last decade, but also dives deeper into my life and relationships--especially the one with myself.

-Got Time? is the working title of a memoir chapbook.
-I previously planned to compile these individually as my Water Books Series, with all proceeds going to charitywater.org.
+Also working on a memoir chapbook.
+I previously planned to compile these individually as my Water Books Series, benefiting charitywater.org but switched proceeds to Making Space.